 - What was the impact of traffic expansion at congested airports on airline punctuality, cost, and revenue?

-- Which routes were exposed to the most costly disruptions?
+- Which routes were exposed to the most costly disruptions and why?

 - What was the impact of unscheduled maintenance on crew productivity?

 - How much did external service providers contribute to the rise in disruptions and how did it affect passengers?
 Can these costs be recovered or invested in service improvements?